bryal/carth/README.md

 *Preface*

-- Copyright is a spook & capitalism is killing this planet.
-- The enforcability of the ACSL is questionable.
-Consider it more a deterrent against capitalist organizations.
-- The (A)GPL is a cool hack that vaguely approximates my ideals, but I have some problems with it, not least that it works "better" the more expansive the reach of the copyright system is.
-I include it as an alternative to be at least a little pragmatic ;)
 - What's important is the spirit of open source, not the letter of the license.
 [Licences are not sufficient](https://steveklabnik.com/writing/what-comes-after-open-source) anyways.
-- If you're a fellow hacker and use this software to do *good* but fail to follow the licenses to the letter, I won't be mad so please rest without guilt! :D
+- Copyright is a spook & capitalism is killing this planet.
+- The AGPL is me being pragmatic.

 ---